busujima-yuii/5425-project/README.md

 ## Things to do before running

 Remember to change openai-apikey before you run the scripts.
-You may contact our group for api-key to test this project(assgignment)
+You may contact our group for api-key to test this project(assgignment): audio_analysis.py >> api-key visual_analysis.py >> api-key

 ## 💻 How to Launch the GUI